ICLRandD/Case2Vec/readme.md

 3. This output was then fed into Gensim's Word2Vec implementation to generate the word embeddings.

+## Limitations

+This work is still very much in its infancy and is very much in the experimental stage.
+Please be aware of the following limitiations with the model as it currently stands:

+* The training corpus is tiny (we plan to repeat the exercise with a larger training corpus soon).
+* Extremes have not been removed in from the corpus, such as standard stop-words.
+This decision was taken to give the Sense2Vec extraction sentences that could be accuracy predicted on with the spaCy model.
+* The hyper-parameters used to train the Word2Vec model have not been optimised.

+This is just a very small draft proof of concept.

 # Credit and acknowledgment

 The Tornado web application included in this repository is heavily based on https://github.com/superkerokero/word2vec-search-app.
 Only minor modifications were made to the original codebase, including minor changes to `server.py`, `index.html` and `ajaxclient.js`.
 As such, we are very grateful to https://github.com/superkerokero for making the code available.